 Lead scoring via AI/ML algorithms

-Predictive lead scoring is known as one of the most used predictive marketing analytics types according to Forrester.
+Lead scoring is known as one of the most used predictive analytics marketing campaigns according to Forrester.
 The algorithms use existing customer data to rank prospects according to their likelihood to convert.
 A similar principle is used in GiniMachine: files with customer data are uploaded to the system and the prediction model is created.
 Business users can score leads, applications, non-performing loans, churning customers, and more and see which data types have the most impact on the scoring results.

 Depending on the business model, the data can be used to trigger marketing messages, approve or decline loan applications, or prioritize your support, sales, or collection team outreach efforts.

 Content recommendations via Collaborative filtering